-In Figure 11 we observe very low site amplifications, except for INS5 seismic station, where a relevant peak at about 3.5 Hz can be noticed and for INS6 whose HVSR function has a slight amplification between 0.8-3.0 Hz.
-Some detailed considerations must be done on the results related to station INS1.
+In Figure 8 we observe very low site amplifications, except for INS5 seismic station, where a small peak at about 3.5 Hz can be noticed and for INS6 whose HVSR function has a slight amplification between 0.8-3.0 Hz.
+Some detailed considerations

+- 5 must be done on the results related to station INS1.
 Previous analyses performed at the same site with ambient noise and earthquake data, by using both a seismometer and an accelerometer located at the surface, and with geological and geophysical (Electrical Resistivity Tomography) surveys allowed to approximately estimate the depth of the bedrock at about 50 m (Giocoli et al., 2015).
 Indeed, an amplitude peak between 2 and 3 Hz in the retrieved H/V curves was clearly observable.
-By looking at Figure 11, this peak is no more present, confirming that the installation of INS1 at 50 m depth allowed us to reach a more rigid (higher acoustic impedance) layer; in addition to it, during perforation operations, it was clearly observed at that depth a sharp lithological change from alluvial deposits to Gorgoglione Formation.
-At INS1 seismic station, the low amplitude peaks at about 4-5 Hz, 9 Hz and 11 Hz, respectively, are observed in HVSR curves but not in the HVNSR one.
-We might interpret these differences as the effect of the down-going earthquake wavefield.
+By looking at Figure 8, this peak is no more present, confirming that the installation of INS1 at 50 m depth allowed us to reach a more rigid - 10 (higher acoustic impedance) layer; in addition to it, during perforation operations, it was clearly observed at that depth a sharp lithological change between less and more competent rocks.
+The low amplitude peaks at about 4-5 Hz, 9 Hz and 11 Hz are another interesting element related to HVSR curves at INS1 seismic station.
+Furthermore, we observe that the highest frequencies peaks are not present in the HVNSR curve.
+We might interpret these differences as the effect of the down-going wavefield.

-3.3 Induced microearthquakes, local earthquakes, and teleseismic events
+15 3.3 Induced microearthquakes, local earthquakes, and teleseisms

-The continuous data acquisition by the INSIEME seismic network allowed to manually detect, by a visual inspection of recordings through SefraN tool, a total number of 852 local natural and induced earthquakes between September 2016 and March 2019.
-Then, these were preliminarily located using the 1-D velocity model by Improta et al. (2017) and Hypo71 algorithm (Lee and Lahr, 1972) embedded in SeisComP3, allowing us to better distinguish the three different categories of seismic events already introduced in the previous section (3.2): IIE, RIE, LE.
-In order to better locate local event outside the INSIEME network, we build a virtual seismic network composed of eleven seismic stations of the Italian National Seismic Network (FDSN codes: IV, https://doi.org/10.13127/SD/X0FXnH7QfY; MN, https://doi.org/10.13127/SD/fBBBtDtd6q) managed by the Italian National Institute of Geophysics and Volcanology (INGV), seven stations belonging to the Irpinia Seismic Network (Weber et al., 2007; Stabile et al., 2013; FDSN code: IX), and MARCO station belonging to the Geofon network (FDSN code: GE, https://doi.org/10.14470/TR560404), the latter installed south of Tramutola town in the framework of a joint scientific cooperation between GFZ-Potsdam and CNR-IMAA institutes; all the stations of the virtual network are located within about 60 km distance from the centre of the INSIEME network.
+The continuous data acquisition by the INSIEME seismic network allowed to manually detect, by a visual inspection of recordings through SefraN tool, a total number of 856 local natural and induced earthquakes between September 2016 and December 2018.
+Then, these were preliminarily located in the 1-D velocity model by Improta et al. (2017) by adopting Hypo71 algorithm (Lee and Lahr, 1972) embedded in SeisComP3, allowing us to better distinguish the three different categories of

+- 20 seismic events already introduced in the previous section (3.2): IIE, RIE, LE.
+To this purpose, and particularly to better locate local event outside the INSIEME network, we build a virtual seismic network composed by 11 seismic stations of the Italian National Seismic Network (FDSN codes: IV and MN) managed by the Italian National Institute of Geophysics and Volcanology (INGV), 7 stations belonging to the Irpinia Seismic Network (Weber et al., 2007; Stabile et al., 2013; FDSN code: IX), and MARCO station belonging to the Geofon network (FDSN code: GE), the latter installed south of Tramutola - 25 town in the framework of a joint scientific cooperation between GFZ-Potsdam and CNR-IMAA institutes; all the stations of the virtual network are located within about 60 km distance from the centre of the INSIEME network.
 Here we report the main inferred features for each earthquake category (IIE, RIE and LE), in terms of both seismic signal properties and hypocentral locations: